Pranav-Badrinathan/software-renderer/README.md

 |- Makefile
 ```

-Then, just run the make file with `make init`, which creates a new `bin` folder and copies the SDL.dll into it.
+Then, just run the make file with `make init`, which creates a new `bin` folder and copies the SDL binary into it.
 Running `make` after should build and run the project.

+You only really use this sort of system on Windows or MacOS.
+On Linux, SDL2 is probably availaible to you via your distro's package manager.
+So ideally you would just use that as the shared runtime.

 ## To do
 - [x] Draw Lines.